merkle-open/generator-nitro/packages/project-nitro-twig/src/shared/readme.md

 - webfonts definition
 - ...

+##`props/`

+Place all your CSS custom properties here

 ##`utils/`

 Mainly for mixins and variable definitions.
-Every concept

 - responsive concept with breakpoints
 - color system